 Unfortunately, businesses often find out far too late that they are required to customize their ERP which can be a slippery slope.
 Some customizations can have major productivity increases, but over-customization can force a system into a corner, making it obsolete or inflexible when it comes to future upgrades and usability.
 Usually, out-of-the-box functionality can deliver on the needs of an organization without the addition of over-the-top customizations, but where is the line between needing more and doing too much?
 Learn how to prevent the downfall of your ERP system through the application of best practices in this installment of the ERP Advisor.

-Whenever the topic of ERP implementation comes up, you hear business leaders demanding best practices for their new system, but what does the term “best practices” really mean?
+Whenever the topic of ERP software implementation comes up, you hear business leaders demanding best practices for their new system, but what does the term “best practices” really mean?
 Best practices for ERP implementations refer to utilizing as much out-of-the-box functionality as possible, without the addition of customizations for special automation or capabilities.

 Too many customizations can impair the upgradability of an ERP which is why many leaders begin an ERP project demanding best practices and “out of the box” functionality.
 The unfortunate reality is that customizations can break when you upgrade, nullifying the effort originally put into developing the customization.
 Breaking customizations prevents many businesses from upgrading their ERP to the most current version.
 Fortunately, leaning on your vendor’s best practices can mitigate the risks associated with customization if leaders remain engaged and alert during implementation processes.